juancarlosjr97/quick-id-verification/README.md

 4. Install Amplify

-   Next, if you do not have the AWS Amplify CLI installed, please follow the instructions at [AWS Amplify - Installation](https://docs.amplify.aws/cli/start/install/)
+   Next, if you do not have the AWS Amplify CLI installed, please follow the instructions at [AWS Amplify - Installation](https://docs.amplify.aws/cli/start/install/).

 ### Amplify Project Setup

-If amplify has not been configure, run `amplify configure` to connect Amplify with the local environment
+If amplify has not been configure, run `amplify configure` to connect Amplify with the local environment.

 ### Initialize Amplify